mattdp/partreach/config/jekyll/_posts/2014-11-18-injection_molding_through_alibaba_case_study.markdown

 <h1>Identifying Suppliers on Alibaba</h1>

+<strong>tl;dr:</strong> While it is certainly possible to find quality suppliers via Alibaba, you must exercise caution and understand the risks involved.

 <a href="http://styledemocracy.com/wp-content/uploads/2014/07/alibaba-logo.jpg" target="_blank"><img src="http://styledemocracy.com/wp-content/uploads/2014/07/alibaba-logo.jpg"></a>
+<div class="footer" align="bottom" style="display:block;">Alibaba, a household name for anyone who has ever been faced with sourcing custom hardware overseas.</div>

 SupplyBetter prides itself in finding that handful of suppliers who are the exact match for the job.
 The information necessary to judge a service bureau goes far beyond simply trying to understand which suppliers may be "good" and which suppliers may be "bad".
 We believe that parts will be better and cheaper if you start a vendor relationship with a company that already possesses the equipment necessary and understands the nuances of the manufacturing processes involved.
 Custom manufacturing vendors are more than just warehouses with spare capacity on their machines.
 It's the engineers and tradesmen behind them that can turn good designs into great products.